-RESIDENT FILE REVIEW YES NO N/A 1) Does the owner maintain all records relating to initial resident income certifications, together with supporting documentation?
+RESIDENT FILE REVIEW YES NO N/A Does the owner maintain all records relating to initial resident income certifications, together with supporting documentation and TSAHC required forms?
 2) Does the Owner/Agent make an effort to determine that the income certification provided by the resident is accurate?
 3) Does the file audit establish that residents are being recertified on an annual basis?
 4) For mixed (low-income and market units) developments, are there any Next Available Unit Rule Violations?
 5) Does the file audit indicate that staff needs additional training?
+COMMENTS: •